 MCC campus buildings are open during normal business hours, 6 a.m. to 10 p.m.
 Monday through Friday, and from 6 a.m. to 5 p.m. on Saturdays excluding holidays and planned campus closures.
-The Campus is closed on Sunday.
-For afterhours appointments or access, please contact the police department at (815) 455-8733.
+The campus is closed on Sunday.
+For afterhours appointments or access, please contact Campus Police at (815) 455-8733.